Paul Bassey: Official assignments

 Bassey has served as a member of the NFF Technical and Development Committee.
 He works as a lead resource person during the NFF Pre-season match commissioners' seminar.

 Bassey served as FIFA Match Commissioner for the 2014 FIFA World Cup qualifying match between Algeria and Burkina Faso at the Mustapha Tchaker Stadium, Blida on Tuesday, 19 November 2013.

 On 30 November 2013 Bassey was on duty as CAF General Coordinator for the second leg of the 10th CAF Confederation Cup final between TP Mazembe of Democratic Republic of Congo and Tunisian club, Club Sportive Sfaxien, at the Stade TP Mazembe, Lubumbashi.

 In 2014, CAF appointed Bassey into a five-member expert committee to inspect the six countries who were bidding to host the 2019 and 2021 Africa Cup of Nations, following a decision reached by CAF’s Executive Committee at its meeting in Cairo, Egypt.

 On 5 February 2015, Bassey was designated by CAF as the security officer on duty in the second semi-final of the Equatorial Guinea 2015 Africa Cup of Nations involving Ghana and the host, Equatorial Guinea.

 In November 2015, Bassey was appointed by FIFA to commission the 2018 FIFA World Cup qualifier involving Congo and Ethiopia in Brazzaville.

 In 2016, CAF appointed Bassey as instructor on CAF Competitions Management System at the CAF Match commissioners seminar held in Cairo, Egypt, from 11 to 17 July.

 On 9 October 2016, Bassey was the FIFA official in charge of Security for the 2018 FIFA World Cup qualifier between Congo and Egypt in Brazzaville.

 On 23 October 2016, Bassey served as CAF General Coordinator during the second leg of the 2016 CAF Champions League Final at the Borg El Arab Stadium, Egypt.

 In October 2016, CAF appointed Bassey and four other Nigeria sport administrators – including the LMC chief operating officer, Salihu Abubakar, former NFF President, Dominic Oneya, NFF General Secretary, Dr. Bolaji Ojo-Oba and Samson Adamu, a CAF Match Coordinator – as instructors for 2017–2019 cycle of CAF Club Licensing.

 On 13 November 2016, Bassey was appointed by FIFA as Security Officer for the 2018 FIFA World Cup Group A qualifying match between Guinea and Democratic Republic of Congo, at the 28 September Stadium in Conakry, but the contacted the World football governing body to excuse him from the tie so he could help his state, Akwa Ibom host Nigeria's fixture against Algeria smoothly.

 On 18 February 2017, Bassey was the CAF General Coordinator for the 2017 CAF Super Cup match between 2016 CAF Champions League winners Mamelodi Sundowns of South Africa and 2016 CAF Confederation Cup champions, TP Mazembe at the Loftus Versfeld Stadium in Pretoria, South Africa.
+In March 2023, he was appointed Chairman of the Local Organizing Committee of the NPFL Super 6 tournament sponsored by Dozy Mmobuosi.